oxidecomputer/usdt/README.md

 at `probe-test/build.rs`.
 These together implement the C-side of the FFI.

 The Rust side of the FFI is implemented with the `usdt::dtrace_provider!` macro.
-Given the path to the same provider file, this generates Rust functions that call into the generated C code.
-These are normal Rust functions, and are named by `provider::probe`.
-The file `probe-test/src/main.rs` shows how to invoke this macro and use the generated functions:
+Given the path to the same provider file, this generates Rust code that allows calling into the generated C code.
+Note that for a variety of reasons, these are Rust _macros_, and are named by `provider_probe!`.
+The file `probe-test/src/main.rs` shows how to invoke this macro and use the generated
+functions:

 ```rust
 use std::thread::sleep;